wan2land/php-tensorflow/README.ok.md

 which is intended for building language bindings for TensorFlow functionality.
 However, this is far from complete.
 Contributions are welcome.

+ - do not edit `README.md` directly. edit `README.ok.md`. use
+   [is your README ok](https://github.com/wan2land/is-your-readme-ok) that is preprocessor of Markdown.

 ## Documents

 Current useable stuffs.